Taylor Field (Regina, Saskatchewan): History

 In 2005, Mosaic Stadium gained refurbished washrooms, concessions and refurbished seats on the east side, a new sound system, and the new SaskTel MaxTron video board.
 In 2006, a VIP deck and stands were put in place in the south endzone, allowing the football club to host its corporate game day sponsors.
 In 2007, the field was switched to the next-generation FieldTurf—Mosaic was the last stadium in the CFL to still use the old-style AstroTurf.
+In fact, it was the last in any major North American sport as it was last used in both Major League Baseball and the National Football League in 2004.

 On June 23, 2006, the Roughriders and The Mosaic Company announced a 10-year, $3.75 million naming rights deal.
 Unlike other similar deals, which have seen original names of facilities disappear, it was decided to retain the Taylor Field name, thus the facility was renamed Mosaic Stadium at Taylor Field.

 On July 31, 2008, the Roughriders announced that temporary seats would be added to the stadium due to high demand for tickets—the team had sold out every home game for the 2008 season.
 With tickets in high demand coming off their Grey Cup season, an extra 2,145 seats were added, bringing the capacity to 30,945.
 The seating was first put to use during the Labour Day Classic against the Winnipeg Blue Bombers.
 Following the 2008 West Semi-Final game on November 8, 2008 against the BC Lions, the temporary seats were taken down, putting the capacity back to the original number of 28,800.
 2,145 temporary extra seats were put in place for 2009 season.
 Temporary seating was again put in place for the 2010 season; however, the additional seating only raised capacity to 30,048.

 On February 24, 2012, the Roughriders announced a $14 million renovation plan known as the "Legacy Project" to prepare the stadium for hosting the 101st Grey Cup.
 Riders chairman Roger Brandvold was quoted as saying "Replacing Mosaic Stadium still remains our top priority, but certain upgrades needed to be made to get us through the next few years and especially the 2013 Grey Cup".
 The first stage of the renovations were finished in time for the start of the 2012 season, with the addition of 7,000 extra seats and 27 new corporate suites (arranged to give the stadium a more "bowl"-like feel), additional bathrooms and concessions, the SaskTel MaxTron video screen and scoreboard upgraded to a 60-foot LED screen (with a second display directly alongside, shaped like the province of Saskatchewan), a new 55-foot video screen attached to the west grandstand, and ribbon screens along the bottom of the grandstands.
 For the 2013 season, its capacity was expanded to 45,000 with temporary seating, which were removed for the following season.